buschlab/vep/README.md

 ## Introduction

+This repository was forked from https://github.com/matmu/vep, who established the workflow.
+Old releases (prior v106.1 are provided by https://github.com/matmu/vep).
+Future releases will be publish on https://github.com/buschlab/vep.

-This documentation describes the usage of the Docker image at https://hub.docker.com/r/matmu/vep which contains the bioinformatics tool **Ensembl Variant effect predictor (VEP)** for annotating genetic variants.
+This documentation describes the usage of the Docker image at https://hub.docker.com/r/buschlab/vep which contains the bioinformatics tool **Ensembl Variant effect predictor (VEP)** for annotating genetic variants.
 The image comes with

 * Merged cache including RefSeq and Ensembl transcripts (VEP parameter --merged required)
 * Reference genome and index